piyueh/geoclaw-neck-test/README.md

 #### 3.2.2.
 Modified `update.f90`

-The `update_modified.f90` code modifies how the solver updates a coarse-mesh cell based on the values of its children.
+The `update_modified.f90` modifies how the solver updates a coarse-mesh cell based on the values of its children.
 When the averaged fluid surface of the child cells is below the topography elevation of the parent cell, the `update_modified.f90` sets the fluid depth in the parent cell to `dry_tolerance`,